 For uninsured, non-reimbursable losses, the Small Business Administration provides long-term, low-interest loans to individuals for personal property (up to $40,000) and real property (up to $200,000).

-The types of loans available, as well as links to apply, can be found at HERE.
+The types of loans available, as well as links to apply, can be found on the SBA website.
 These loans include:

 - Home and Personal Property Loans